Scotland's Charity Air Ambulance

 Scotland's Charity Air Ambulance (SCAA) is a registered charity which assists the Scottish Ambulance Service (SAS) with emergency medical services through the provision of helicopter-based air ambulances.

 SCAA air ambulances complement the state-funded aircraft that also operate across Scotland.

-A Eurocopter EC135 is based at Perth Airport.
-A second EC135 operates from Aberdeen Airport.
-Both are crewed by SAS paramedics and are tasked from the SAS ambulance control centre at Cardonald.
-As of May 2013, they have flown 1,300 missions.
+A Eurocopter EC135 is based at Perth Airport, and an Airbus H145 operates from Aberdeen Airport.
+Both are crewed by one or two SAS paramedics who are tasked from the SAS ambulance control centre at Cardonald.
+As of May 2013, they have flown 5,200 missions.